Richa Chadha SHUTS Down Trolls With These Badass Pictures! Simply Good!

 Subscribe to Filmibeat

 Sick of all the trolls who comment rubbish on her Instagram pictures, Richa Chadha took an amazing step in shutting down the trollers in the most badass way by posting three pictures along with the captions which go hand-in-hand!
-It looks like the trolls got a taste of their own medicine in this own, all this by Richa simply sipping a cup of coffee!
+It looks like the trolls got a taste of their own medicine, all this while Richa was simply sipping a cup of coffee!

 Troll Language